paul-hammant/tbd/content/vcs-choices/index.md

 ### Root level branches

-It'll be clear later why we mention this, but Git and Mercurial maintain branches from the root folder of the checkout clone, and maintains a single permission for a user in respect of Read and/or write on the branch and/or repository.
+It'll be clear later why we mention this, but Git and Mercurial maintain branches from the root folder of the checkout clone, and maintains a single permission for a user in respect of read and/or write on the branch and/or repository.

 ### Future development